According to the American Cancer Society, some 43,000 people in the United States are diagnosed with leukemia each year. This includes about:

 There are two main types of acute leukemia:

-Acute lymphocyte leukemia (ALL) is most prevalent during childhood and early adulthood, but it also is found in adults.
+Acute lymphoblastic leukemia (ALL) is most prevalent during childhood and early adulthood, but it also is found in adults.

 Acute myeloid (or myelogenous) leukemia (AML) occurs more often in adults.